jtbrown6/fluent_back/README.md

-# Writing in Spanish App
+# Fluent Front Backend API

 ## Purpose
-This is a simple python based applicaton which leverages the OpenAI API to perform language learning support when writing and translating spanish to english and vice versa.
+This FastAPI Backend is running on `192.168.1.214/250` as **polyglot-back**.
+Overall this application leverages OpenAI API to perform functions related to Learning Spanish for translation services and overall coaching and assessment.
 It uses the gpt-4.0-mini model which keeps costs down.

 ## How It Works